Julienxbrb/Julienxbrb/README.md

 - 🔭 I’m currently working on a One Piece Fandom.

-- 🌱 I’m currently learning JavaScript
+- 🌱 I’m currently learning JavaScript and React JS

 </td><td valign="top" width="50%">